Current VA Mortgage Rates

 15-Year Fixed-Rate VA Mortgages

-A 15-year mortgage is amortized over 15 years, so each payment is fixed and is based on what’s needed to repay your loan by the end of the 15-year period.
+A 15-year mortgage is amortized over 15 years, so each monthly payment is fixed and is based on what’s needed to repay your loan by the end of the 15-year period.

 The payments on 15-year loans are significantly higher than 30-year loans even though interest rates are usually lower.
 That’s because you pay off your loan in half the time.